rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 > _The trick is to use the `parsers` library, which lets you switch out parsing backends.
 You can prototype with the `trifecta` library (which has good error messages) and then switch to `attoparsec` when you're done_

-So, this is clearly a bit of a mess.
-We will delve deeper into alternative error outputs by looking at the alternative laws next.
+So, this is clearly a bit of a mess and we are looking for crazy workarounds.
+I will delve deeper into alternative error outputs by looking at the alternative laws next.